 * The Etendard / Super Etendard was the last of the Dassault combat jets for me to write up, and as far as I was concerned the least interesting of the lot.
 The Super Etendard does come across as a fairly capable aircraft, but it seems the Aeronavale could have obtained a better one.
 It's hard to judge the Super Etendard as a bad machine -- just a not a particularly impressive one.
 The Aeronavale appears to have been happy enough with it, but I would think that Aeronavale pilots are really excited about moving up to the ultra-modern Rafale M.

 It was a bit tricky to get some of the details on the Etendard IVM/P, since most sources tend to focus on the Super Etendard and give short shrift to the original members of the family.
-I had to examine photographs to figure out some items, and there were a few things that I couldn't nail down.
+I had to examine photographs to figure out some items, and there were a few things I couldn't nail down.

 * Sources include: